MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-security/deployr-security-authentication.md

 The following table presents the complete list of LDAP and Active Directory configuration properties.

 >To use one of these configuration properties in the `deployr.groovy` external configuration file, you must prefix the property name with `grails.plugin.springsecurity`.
-For example, to use the `ldap.context.server='ldap://localhost:389'` property in `deploy.groovy`, you must write the property as such: `grails.plugin.springsecurity.ldap.context.server='ldap://localhost:389'`
+For example, to use the `ldap.context.server='ldap://localhost:389'` property in `deployr.groovy`, you must write the property as such: `grails.plugin.springsecurity.ldap.context.server='ldap://localhost:389'`

 <sup>\*</sup> These properties are for Active Directory.